kubevirt/kubevirt/docs/replica-sets.md

 status:
   conditions: null
   replicas: 3
+  readyReplicas : 2
 ```

-It shows the number of `VirtualMachine`s which are in a non-final state nad
-which match `spec.selector`.
-In case of a scaling error, a `ReplicaFailure`
-condition is added to the status.
+In case of a scaling error, a `ReplicaFailure` condition is added to the
+`status.conditions`.
+Further it shows the number of `VirtualMachine`s which
+are in a non-final state and which match `spec.selector` in the
+`status.replicas` field.  `status.readyReplicas` indicates how many of these
+replicas meet the ready condition.

+*Note* that at the moment when writing this proposal, there exist no
+readiness checks for VirtualMachines in Kubevirt.
+Therefore a `VirtualMachine` is
+considered to be ready, when reported by virt-handler as running or migrating.

 In case of a delete failure: